santinobch/os-window-angular/projects/os-window-angular/README.md

 If i have enough time i will keep this updated periodically.

-If you want to help me, start by reading [Compiling the Library](https://github.com/santinobch/os-window-angular/wiki/Compiling-the-library), and please contact me directly (@VitoDraws on twitter) or start an **issue**.
+If you want to help me, start by reading [Compiling the Library](https://github.com/santinobch/os-window-angular/wiki/Compiling-the-library), and please start an **issue**.

 (づ｡◕‿‿◕｡)づ